AFulgens/shell/README.md

 * Do proper setup and testing on Darwin
 * Do proper setup and testing on a native Linux command line
 * Do proper setup and testing on WSL2
+* Provide bootstrapping for
+  * maven-wrapper (copy it from this project)
+  * scan .gitattributes for sane defaults, if missing WARN
+  * scan .gitignore for sane defaults (e.g., .fork), if missing WARN
 * MAVEN_DEBUG_PORT=8000
 * MAVEN_SETTINGS_FILE cygpath?
 * Check all `if`s so that there are no naked `if`s...